This post features a sample band 9 task 1 pie chart answer and examiner feedback.

 2-3 sentences detailing second main feature.

 Try using the checklist and structure above to try and answer the question before looking at the answer below.
-This is a really useful exercise because you will identify the areas you need to work on and making mistakes and then fixing them is the key to success in IELTS.
+This is a really useful exercise because you will identify the areas you need to work on and make mistakes.
+Fixing them is the key to success in IELTS.

 The pie charts compare the proportions of Italian and Yemeni citizens in three age groups in 2000 and projections for 2050.

 It is clear that Yemen had the younger population in the year 2000, and the same is predicted for the year 2050.
 The populations of both countries are predicted to get older over the 50 year period.

 In 2000 just over half the Yemeni population were under 14, compared to just over 14% of Italians in the same age group.
 Only a very small percentage of people in Yemen were over 60 at 3.6%, in contrast to nearly a quarter of the Italian population.
 The largest group for Italy was the 15-59-year-olds with just over 60% while Yemen had 46.3% of its population in this category.

 Yemen’s average age is set to increase with the proportion of over 60s increasing by just over 2% and the middle group rising by 11%, leaving the youngest group with a decrease of nearly 13%.
 It is envisaged that by 2050 the number of people in Italy over 60 will jump to 42.3%, the percentage of those in the youngest bracket will drop to 11.5% and the share in the middle category will decrease to 46.2%.